 The story of another Kuki tribal woman at Rengkai Relief Camp, Chinkhoneng Baite, 46 years old, is even more distressing than Lily's.
 She battles breast cancer and spends her days sitting and resting outside the relief camp's houses to avoid unsettling others with her illness.

-Upon arriving at Rengkai Relief Camp, refugees mentioned another woman suffering from cancer.
+Upon arriving at Rengkai Relief Camp, IDPs (Internally Displaced Persons) mentioned another woman suffering from cancer.
 The Mooknayak team searched for Chinkhoneng and found her sitting with her husband, Jamkhothang Baite (50), flipping through medical test reports and prescriptions written by doctors.

 Chinkhoneng explained that her neighboring village, consisting of over 100 houses, was set ablaze by Meiteis during the violence.
 Fearing for her life, she sought refuge in an army camp, leaving behind her children, a son (7) and two daughters (11 and 8).
 After a week, the children were sent to her married daughter, and she eventually arrived at Rengkai Relief Camp.
 Due to her incurable disease and financial hardships, she and her husband have been residing there since.
 They lack both money and a home, surviving solely on the relief camp's resources.

 Chinkhoneng, with teary eyes, expressed her anguish, saying, "The treatment has been ongoing for 3-4 years, and I was diagnosed with cancer last year.
 Life has become incredibly challenging now.
 I worry about my daughters.
 Who will take care of them?
 All this is driving me to despair."

 Jamkhothang Baite, once a renowned professional football player transitioned to farming after an unfortunate event in 2011.
 However, he now faces unemployment, and before the violence, he grazed goats in the hills.